raphaelbastide/1962/INSTRUCTIONS.md

 This INSTRUCTIONS file can and must envolve.
 I should be modified in order to accompany the PIECE file.
 For example if a new kind of object needs the creation of a new kind of key (property), it needs to be archived below:

+#### Mode

+Electric or mechanical hardware can have one or multiple status, in this case a key "Mode" will be specified with values such as "On", "Off", "Blink"…

+    Mode: On

 #### Nutrients

 Plant or animals needs water or food to live, a key "Additional water" or "Additional food" can be created, with scalable values such as units "|".
 Exemple for four water additions: